Rashandeep/Deep-Dive-into-Deep-learning---ANN/README.md

 We are providing you with the dataset.

-Implement ANN model on the given dataset and upload the pdf file downloaded from colab.
+Implement ANN model on any of the given dataset and upload the pdf file downloaded from colab.

 Name of file should be name followed by roll no. (For e.g. Rashandeep - CO1340)